zalyoung/gitlab-handbook/content/handbook/solutions-architects/sa-practices/subject-matter-experts/sme-request.md

 4. Request for Best Practices.
 5. Request to Speak at a Conference.
 6. Request to join a Customer Call, in order to conduct a demo, discuss best practices or just to answer technical questions.
-7. Request for [reference architectue cost estimates](https://docs.gitlab.com/ee/administration/reference_architectures/index.html#cost-calculator-templates) or Creating a Dedicated pricing calculator for an opportunity.
+7. Request for [reference architecture cost estimates](https://docs.gitlab.com/ee/administration/reference_architectures/index.html#cost-calculator-templates) or Creating a Dedicated pricing calculator for an opportunity.
 See [example](https://calculator.aws/#/estimate?id=a0cbf2cd318c0fc77d5e39c2165841418aef9ace)

 #### When to Engage a Product Manager